 Relationship Counselling, based in Basingstoke or over Zoom.
-Is a talking therapy that helps overcome any issues, that have formed in your lifetime that may affect your relationship.
+It is a talking therapy that helps overcome any issues, that have formed in your lifetime that may affect your relationship.

 £60 per session or £45 for couples on a low income

 ‘To create a professional, warm and caring experience where you can feel safe to explore what is happening in your life.’